aro-network/aro-docs/docs/node-operator-guide/aro-client/aro-client-installation.md

 2. Set Bridge Mode on the ONT / Router device: <Link to="/node-operator-guide/improve-performance/network-optimization/#tutorial---how-to-set-bridge-mode-on-an-ont--router">**Tutorial**</Link>

 > Why PPPoE dial-up on the physical machine is recommended?
 Refer to the explanations on "Mode 1" and "Mode 2" in the <Link to="/node-operator-guide/improve-performance/network-optimization/#network-optimization---best-practices">**Best Practices of Network Optimization**</Link>.

+## Part 2: ARO Client Deb Package Installation

+### 1. Preparation

+Before starting this tutorial, ensure that:

+- You have installed `Debian` version 11 or higher on a physical machine (not a virtual machine).
+- You have Admin (root) user access to the system.

+> If you haven’t set up the `Debian` operating system yet, please refer to the [**Operating System Tutorial**](/node-operator-guide/aro-client/aro-client-debian).